17 Best Beaches on Koh Phi Phi, Thailand – Ultimate Guide

 The high season brings bigger crowds, but you’ll also enjoy better accessibility and ideal weather conditions.

-If you prefer a quieter visit, consider coming during the monsoon season.
 However, keep in mind that Maya Bay might be closed for nature restoration, and sea conditions could complicate transportation.

 Koh Phi Phi sandy beach, people swimming, waves and mountains